HTTP-RPC/Kilo/README.md

 The Java client library and Java 8 or later are required.

 ## DispatcherServlet
-`DispatcherServlet` is an abstract base class for REST services.
+`DispatcherServlet` is an abstract base class for web services.
 Service operations are defined by adding public methods to a concrete service implementation.

 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form.
 Arguments may also be provided as JSON. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as JSON.